open-tenancy/opentenancy_web/docs/Design.md

 * Advice (page with chatbot? just the one page ideally, can have a number of starting concerns to guide user (ie rent disputes, council tax, repairs)
 * About - how to use, why we did it
 * FAQ
+* Get More Help (better name) - redirect to council search page if we're like you should talk to someone!

 ## OTHER
 - scalability concerns over large number of users